Child Development Research, Insights, and Science Briefs to Your Inbox

 We know of no prior studies that have specifically examined both spanking and warmth as predictors of “good behavior” by children or that have compared their impact on positive qualities in child behavior.

 Our results also suggest that professionals who work with children should discourage parents from spanking young children, because it doesn’t improve their behavior, and it is linked to many adverse outcomes.
-Instead, they should encourage parents to be warm and responsive to their children.
+Instead, they should encourage parents to be warm and responsive to their children, as there are significant benefits linked to hugging children.